ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 | C00     | MWF 9am  | CENTR119 | Minnes     |
 | D00     | MWF 2pm  | WLH2005  | Politz     |

-- Discussion: Discussion section will often directly relate to your programming assignments.
+- Discussion: There are two kinds of discussion section: Supplemental Instructions will facilitate study-session group summaries of class content and practice exercises; TA review sessions will often directly relate to your programming assignments.
 You can attend any discussion section you like.

 | Discussion| Time     | Location | Leader | Type |
 | :-------: |:--------:| :-------:| :--------: | :--------: |